-This figure represents the total number of public, private and direct message job opportunities that have been awarded to voice talent at Voices.com.
+This figure represents the total number of public, private and direct voice over job opportunities that have been awarded to voice talent at Voices.com.

 What does 17 days mean?
 17 days is the average number days from when a voice talent is awarded the job to when the payment is released by the client and issued by Voices.com. Â Voices.com issues payments on the 1st and 15th of each month to talent who are hired using SurePay.
 You can choose to receive payments from Voices.com by PayPal account or we can send you a corporate check in the mail.

 $252.97 Average Payment for a Voice Over Job

 From business recordings, product demonstrations and online tutorials to phone system recordings, :15 and :30 second radio commercials and even podcast intros and outtros, many of the projects posted at Voices.com range between $100 and $500, resulting in average payments of $252.97.